Skip to main content

 The RSV vaccine: Who should get it?

-Adults 75 years and older are recommended to get a single dose of an RSV vaccine (either Abrysvo, Arexvy, or Mresvia).
+Adults 75 years and older are recommended to get a single dose of an RSV vaccine.
+Three RSV vaccines are available for elderly adults (i.e., Abrysvo, Arexvy, or Mresvia).
+Additional doses in future RSV seasons are not currently recommended.

-Pregnant people can get a single dose of the RSV vaccine known as Abrysvo during weeks 32 through 36 of pregnancy if that period of gestation occurs during RSV season, which for much of the United States means from September through January.
-As the seasonality of RSV varies slightly throughout the United States, people in Alaska, Florida or outside of the continental United States should talk with their healthcare providers about when RSV season is expected in their area.
-The other RSV vaccines (Arexvy and Mresvia) are not approved for use in pregnant people.
+Pregnant people can get a single dose of the RSV vaccine known as Abrysvo during weeks 32 through 36 of pregnancy if that period of gestation occurs during RSV season.
+For much of the U.S., this means getting vaccinated if that timing occurs from September through January.
+The seasonality of RSV varies slightly throughout the U.S. People in Alaska, Florida or outside of the continental U.S. should talk with their healthcare providers about when RSV season is expected in their area.
+The other RSV vaccines (Arexvy and Mresvia) are not approved for use during pregnancy.

-Those who received an RSV vaccine during a previous pregnancy should not get an additional dose until more data are available to evaluate the safety and effectiveness of receiving additional doses.
-In the meantime, infants born to a person vaccinated against RSV during a previous pregnancy should receive the monoclonal antibody product, nirsevimab, after birth.
+Those who received an RSV vaccine during a previous pregnancy should not get another dose during a future pregnancy.
+More data are needed to evaluate the safety and effectiveness of receiving additional doses.
+In the meantime, infants born to a person vaccinated against RSV during a previous pregnancy should receive one of the monoclonal antibody products, nirsevimab or clesrovimab, after birth.

 The RSV monoclonal antibody: Who should get it?